hafur/hafur.github.io/_posts/2020-02-28-A-new-webserver-in-OCI.md

 But first things first: Lets start with one VM first

 ## Technical Details
 There are a bunch of tutorials out there which describe how to set up a VM in OCI.
-It is no rocket science whatssoever.
+It is no rocket science whatsoever.
 You need a Virtual Cloud Network (which can be set up automatically during the provisioning of the VM) and of you go.
 One thing to note though: I have used my own ssh key in the configuration process and did not opt for the option where Oracle provide

 Let me give you an idea of what my OCI webserver comprises: